 The paper should consist of three main sections: an introduction, body, and conclusion.
 The individual sections should not be labeled separately, but rather incorporated into a single, coherent paper.
-In the introduction you are expected to clearly and succinctly explain the general issue of why many believe that carbon emission controls are necessary and something about the current actions being taken worldwide.
+In the introduction you are expected to clearly and succinctly explain the general issue of why many believe that greenhouse gas emission controls are necessary and something about the current actions being taken worldwide.
 In the introduction you should introduce your specific debatable topic (i.e., the issue or questions that you are going to discuss/debate in the body) and describe how it fits into the larger theme.
 The introduction should not be longer than one or two paragraphs.

 In the body of the paper, you will focus on the specific debatable issue or question that you stated in the introduction and discuss it in detail.
-You are expected to present arguments supporting both sides of the issue that you identify, not just the side you may agree with.
+You are expected to present arguments supporting both sides of the issue or question that you identify, not just the side you may agree with.
 You are learning about and informing the reader about both sides of the issue or question.
 This is the section of the paper where you will need to incorporate outside research into your paper.
 You will need to cite reference material where required.
 A partial list of possible, specific issues is provided below.
-The list is only a sample of potential issues.
-There are many debatable issues on this subject.
+The list is only a sample of potential topics.
+There are many other debatable issues or questions that fit within the general theme.
 While the body must contain arguments on both sides of your issue of question, you can decide how to present the information.
 Each paragraph can be a point/counterpoint format comparing the relative pros and cons of each side or you can write several paragraphs supporting one side followed by several paragraphs supporting the other side.
+You are required to have at least 4 in-text citations in the body of your paper, with at least two on each side of the topic question or debatable issue.

-Finally, in the conclusion, I would like you to summarize the main points and state your opinion on which side you stand with regard to your debatable issue.
+Finally, in the conclusion, you should to briefly summarize the background issue and the main points you presented in the body.
+You should also state your opinion on which side you stand with regard to your debatable issue.
 Just briefly state your reasons.
 You are not expected to make a persuasive argument.
 The largest part of the paper is the body where you provide arguments on both sides of your specific debatable topic.
 The conclusion should not be longer than one or two paragraphs.

 In doing your research, you may come across papers that are highly technical and difficult to understand.
 You do not need to include this material in your paper.
 You should be able to find plenty of understandable reference material.
-A simple web search will find thousands of articles and links concerning carbon cap and trade and other emission reduction strategies.
+A simple web search will find thousands of articles and links concerning the potential impacts of increased greenhouse gases and proposed emission reduction strategies such as carbon cap and trade.
 In order to find specific information for your topic, it is helpful to do refined web searches.
 For example, instead of searching for "Cap and Trade" which is vague, search for something like "Carbon cap trade economic benefits."
 You may use all internet-accessible references in this paper if you like; however, consider using printed reference material as well.
 Something that you will have to consider while doing research for your paper, especially for internet-only articles, is that the author of an article may be biased.
 In trying to push a personal agenda, some authors will misrepresent supporting and refuting evidence.
 You should be aware of this possibility when doing your research and make sure to consult multiple sources.